 In 2011, the flock prevalence for the targeted serovars went down to 9%, while the flock prevalence of other serovars remained at 53% (54 positive out of 102 flocks).

-In 2012, the flock prevalence for the targeted serovars continued to decrease steadily to 6.1%.
-There were 4 flocks positive out of 66.
+In 2012, the flock prevalence for the targeted serovars continued to decrease steadily to 6% (4 flocks positive out of 66), while the flock prevalence of the other serovars is of 53%.